 Start following the guidance below on how to isolate and notify your close contacts as soon as you receive your positive test result.
-The Health Department reaches out to people who test positive.
-If you miss the call, call us back at 802-863-7240.
+You may get a call from the Health Department.
+If you have questions about this guidance, or if you miss a call from the Health Department, call us at 802-863-7240.

 Tell your health care provider that you tested positive for COVID-19.
 They may have guidance for you to take care of your own health.
 If you need to see a health care provider but don’t have one, call 2-1-1 to be connected to care, or contact the nearest federally qualified health center or one of Vermont's free & referral clinics.

-If you took a self-test, or an at-home test, please be sure that you report your positive result to the Health Department.
+Report your self-test results to the Health Department.
 You can do that by choosing the option to automatically provide your results to your local health department or by filling out the Vermont COVID-19 Self-Test Result Reporting Form.

 If you are caring for someone who tested positive, find out how to care for someone sick at home (CDC).